JoeBlack220/personal-website/README.md

 - understand dumpurify
 - Add tests for backend server
 - Error handlings on the front end side.
+- Add JWT to passport to handle OAuth better
 # developer's log
 - 07/07/2020: Created basic blog functionalities.
 Create, edit and delete markdown based text blog
 - 07/08/2020: Modified all the code to decorator style